Kisangani: Early history and the founding of Stanley Falls Station

-Before Henry Morton Stanley, working on behalf of King Leopold II of the Belgians, founded what would become Stanley Falls Station in 1883, the area was inhabited by Wagenya, who used Wagenia Falls (which was formerly named Stanley Falls) for fishing.
+Before Henry Morton Stanley, working on behalf of King Leopold II of the Belgians, founded what would become Stanley Falls Station in 1883, the area was inhabited by the Wagenya people, who used Wagenia Falls (which was formerly named Stanley Falls) for fishing.
 The station was founded on the Island of Wana Rusari, a few meters from the contemporary site of Kisangani, along the Lualaba River.
-This area, characterized by its seven falls spanning 100 km between Kisangani and Ubundu, was first traversed by Stanley in 1877 after navigating the rapids and falls that impeded further upstream navigation, mistakenly believing he was descending the Nile River.
-He documented that approximately a thousand fish in Stanley Falls, each weighing between two and twenty kilograms, were caught daily, with the Wagenya maintaining significant reserves of smoked fish for trade.
-The trade network extended beyond foodstuffs to include canoes, fishing nets, pottery, wooden utensils, and metallic objects crafted by specialized artisans, often from distinct ethnic groups, such as the Ramangas, renowned for their expertise in canoe and wooden furniture manufacturing.
-Stanley returned to the region on 1 December 1883, to establish the initial trading post in the region, situated approximately 1300 mi from the Congo River's mouth, following negotiations with Arab-Swahili traders who had settled in the area the previous year.
+This area, characterised by its seven falls spanning 100 km between Kisangani and Ubundu, was first traversed by Stanley in 1877 after navigating the rapids and falls that impeded further upstream navigation, mistakenly believing he was descending the Nile River.

+He documented that approximately a thousand fish were caught daily in Stanley Falls, each weighing between 2 to 20 kg, with the Wagenya maintaining significant reserves of smoked fish for trade.
+The trade network extended beyond foodstuffs to include canoes, fishing nets, pottery, wooden utensils, and metallic objects crafted by specialised artisans, often from distinct ethnic groups, such as the Ramangas, renowned for their expertise in canoe and wooden furniture manufacturing.

+Stanley returned to the region on 1 December 1883 to establish the initial trading post in the region, situated approximately 1300 mi from the Congo River's mouth, following negotiations with Arab-Swahili traders who had settled in the area the previous year.
 The station, designated as the ultimate destination of the expedition, was commissioned by the Comité d'études du Haut-Congo.
-Stanley was accompanied by two Scottish engineers, a German mechanic, and a sailor from Stanleyville, with Scottish engineer Adrian Binnie assuming the role of station director.
+Stanley was accompanied by two British engineers, a German mechanic, and a sailor from Stanleyville, with British engineer Adrian Binnie assuming the role of station director.